ashfurrow/blog/source/blog/2011-02-26-apple-installer-ui-question.markdown

 date: 2011-02-26 00:00
 ---

 I re-installed the OS on my iMac recently; it'd been two years and it needed it.
 For some reason, Xcode didn't backup my Xcode install.
-This is probably a good thing, since dev environments can be tricky in the best of situations.<!--more-->Anyways, I'm reinstalling Xcode while listening to some music and cleaning the apartment.
+This is probably a good thing, since dev environments can be tricky in the best of situations.

+Anyways, I'm reinstalling Xcode while listening to some music and cleaning the apartment.
 I come back to my machine to check the progress, and I get this dialogue box:

  ![](/img/import/blog/2011/02/apple-installer-ui-question/2A63361E33D54FF49765E5D451EFB2A0.png)